nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

 ![]({{file name='Google-Cloud-Vision-Screenshot-Church.png'}} ?w=500,border=true)

-For videos, the platform uses the images of the storyboard.
+For videos, the platform sends the images of the storyboard to the cloud service.

 ![]({{file name='Google-Cloud-Vision-Video-WebUI.png'}} ?w=500,border=true)